 The mission of the College of Arts and Sciences is to share, transmit and expand knowledge in those areas represented by the Humanities and Natural Sciences, in an intellectually broadening program of study in the liberal arts.

 At the undergraduate level, the College offers a wide range of educational opportunities to develop a rich appreciation of the Humanities and the Sciences that enhances the quality of students' lives morally, intellectually and professionally as students prepare to pursue careers and become leaders in society.
 At the graduate level, students pursue original research or creative activity under faculty guidance.
 The resulting contributions, together with faculty research, teaching and service, benefit society and expand its knowledge base.

-By-laws — College of Arts and Sciences
+Bylaws for the College of Arts and Sciences at Florida State University

 These By-laws were passed by majority vote in a secret ballot at the Annual Arts and Sciences Faculty meeting on April 25, 2011.

 Amended by Faculty Vote May 22, 2017

 These are the bylaws for the College of Arts and Sciences at Florida State University.
 These bylaws were last amended/approved on May 22, 2017 by a majority of the applicable voting members of the college and on May 28, 2022 by the Office of Faculty Development and Advancement.